kubecost/docs/aws-amp-integration.md

   --from-file federated-store.yaml
 ```

-#### Step 3: set up IRSA to allow Kubecost and Prometheus to read & write metrics from Amazon Managed Service for Prometheus
+#### Step 3: Set up IRSA to allow Kubecost and Prometheus to read & write metrics from Amazon Managed Service for Prometheus

 These following commands help to automate the following tasks:
 - Create an IAM role with the AWS managed IAM policy and trusted policy for the following service accounts: `kubecost-cost-analyzer-amp`, `kubecost-prometheus-server-amp`.